OCA/l10n-italy/l10n_it_account_vat_period_end_settlement/readme/CONFIGURE.md

 > If you need to calculate interest, you can add default information in
 > your company data (percentage and account), in the 'VAT Settlement'
 > tab.
+>
+> Fully undeductable taxes still need one repartition line (0% amount)
+> with a reference to a VAT account.